argonne-lcf/user-guides/docs/ai-testbed/cerebras/running-a-model-or-program.md

 #### Execution mode:</br>
 The CS-2 system supports two modes of execution.<br>
-1. Pipeline mode (default mode)<br>
+1. Pipeline mode.<br>
-This mode is used for smaller models. <br>
+This mode is used for smaller models (fewer than 1 billion parameters). <br>
 2. Weight streaming mode.<br>
 Weight streaming mode uses the host memory of the Cerebras cluster's MemoryX nodes to store and broadcast model weights, and supports larger models compared to pipelined mode.<br>

 ## Running jobs on the wafer

 Follow these instructions to compile and train the `fc_mnist` TensorFlow and PyTorch samples.
-These models are each a couple of fully connected layers plus dropout and RELU. <br>
+These models are a couple of fully connected layers plus dropout and RELU. <br>

-### Make virtualenvs
+### Cerebras virtualenvs

-#### To make a PyTorch virtual environment:
 Read-only virtual environments for TensorFlow and PyTorch are available with
 ```console
 source /srv/software/cerebras/venvs/venv_tf/bin/activate